Aug. 25, 2020 UPDATE

-If you are not familiar with how pickles, or tsukemono, are eaten in Japanese households, this will be a great shop to stop by and get more accustomed to these delicious crisp pickled vegetables.
-Inside the very lively Nishiki Market, Uchida Tsukemono opens its shop displaying variety of pickled vegetables along the path of Nishiki Market.
-You will find around 75 to 85 different types of pickled vegetables, depending on the season.
-Rice, miso soup, and tsukemono are the golden trio to have in a Japanese meal making pickles as an obvious Japanese staple.
-Because most of the products need to be refrigerated especially during the summer, consider enjoying it while you are staying in Japan.
-Some Japanese people savor these pickles while drinking beer after a long day.
-It may well be a Japanese way to eat pickles with a drink, but it’s worth trying and an interesting way to explore Japanese culture.
+If you're not familiar with how pickles, or tsukemono, are eaten in Japan, then this is a great shop for getting accustomed to the delicious, crisp pickled vegetables.
+Inside the lively Nishiki Market, sits Uchida Tsukemono, a shop offering a whole array of different Japanese pickles.
+Depending on the season, inside Uchida, you'll find around 75 to 85 different types of pickles.
+In Japan, rice, miso soup, and tsukemono make the holy trinity when it comes to classic Japanese meals.
+As most of the pickles on offer need to be refrigerated, especially during the summer, then we recommend enjoying them while in Japan.
+Some Japanese people enjoy their pickles with a well-deserved glass of beer after a long day.
+While having pickles with alcohol might be somewhat unique to Japan, it's definitely worth giving a try as it's just another interesting way to explore Japanese culture.

-Shiba-zuke is one of well-known types of pickles in Kyoto.
-Its vivid purple color is very distinctive which is established by using shiso, a herb often used in Japanese cuisine and goes well with all kinds of food like sashimi.
-The crispy and herbal flavor of shiso in Uchida’s shiba-zuke is very much loved by locals and sought upon by visitors from outside Kyoto.
-This shiba-zuke consists of cucumbers, eggplants, and ginger.
+Shiba-zuke are one of the most well-known types of Kyoto pickles.
+Shiba-zuke's bright purple color which comes from shiso, a herb often used in Japanese cooking that goes well with things like sashimi, gives it its distinct look.
+The floral flavor from the shiso in Uchida’s shiba-zuke is beloved by locals and sought after even by out of towners.
+Shiba-zuke pickles are made up of cucumbers, eggplants, and ginger.

 3Check it out!